Rynchodon/ARMS/Player Readme.txt

+[h1]Contribute[/h1]
+I am looking for assistance with models, code, tutorials, and translations.
+If you would like to contribute, [url=http://steamcommunity.com/workshop/filedetails/discussion/363880940/617330406650232961/] leave a message here [/url].

+Models - Full 3D models would be ideal but even drawings would be nice.
+Code - Programming experience is required; this could be a great opportunity to learn C#.
+Tutorials - Think you have a good handle on how to work the mod?
+Prove it!
+Translations - Speak another language?
+Good, because I don't.

 [h1]Commands[/h1]
 C <x>, <y>, <z> : for flying to specific world coordinates.
 Example - [ C 0, 0, 0 : C 500, 500, 500 ] - fly to {0, 0, 0} then fly to {500, 500, 500}, will keep flying back and forth